-Lightworks is a professional video editing program that's been around longer than many of the products in our buying guide.
+Lightworks is a professional video editing program that's been around longer than many of the products we reviewed.
 It's never gained widespread acceptance by the video editing community.
 However, just because it lacks the name-brand status of other programs doesn't mean you should reject it out of hand.
 This pro video editor has many unique features that set it apart from the competition.

 Although Lightworks makes some excellent pro video editing hardware, the application itself is quite lightweight.
-A full installation only requires 200MB of storage space.
-This is a fraction of the storage requirements of the top tier applications.
-Additionally, you only need 2GB of RAM to run the software, and a scant 3GB is recommended to operate the program effectively.
-This means that you can install and run Lightworks on even the most inexpensive of netbooks.
+A full installation only requires 200MB of storage space – a fraction of the storage required by top-tier applications.
+Additionally, you only need 3GB of RAM to operate the program effectively.
+This means you can install and run Lightworks on even the most inexpensive of netbooks.

-You might think that this light usage of system resources translates to substandard tools.
+You might think that this light system resource usage translates to substandard tools.
 This is not the case with Lightworks.
 Almost all the professional editing tools you find in name-brand applications are present and just as functional in this pro video editor.
-There are some notable exceptions to this: You can't create closed captions, and there are other disc-authoring tools that you'll have to rely on a third-party application for.
+But there are some things you don’t get such as a smart content analyzer to help you organize your files like in Adobe Premiere Pro.

 Another notable aspect of the program is it's the only professional video editing software that is available on all the major operating systems, including Windows, Mac and Linux.

 Lightworks is a very good alternative to big name professional video editing applications.
 Its biggest advantage is how customizable, lightweight and versatile it is.
-It doesn't have everything that the best pro video editing software offers, but you can get more or less the same results with it.
+It doesn't have everything the best pro video editing software offers, but you can get similar results with it.